nexussays/ble.net/Readme.md

                service2, char4, new Byte[]{/* bytes */}
             ),
          } );
-   // Our read will have executed first, so we will
+   // Even though we await it after the write calls, the read will have
-   // have the value prior to the write. return await read;
+   // executed prior to the write calls since it was dispatched first return await read;
 }
 catch(GattException ex)